buildium/css-standards/README.md

 ## Positioning/Layout

-Seperate positioning and layout from reuseable components.
-We use a grid system for positioning, making things predictable and preventing a specific component's styles from affecting others.
+Separate positioning and layout from reuseable components.
+We use a grid system for positioning, making things predictable, and preventing a specific component's styles from affecting others.

 Lay out your pages using rows and columns.
 For forms (the most common type of page in our application), we use a .form__column class with appropriate modifiers for width: